-Figure 7a provides statistics to end December 2020 and Figure 7b provides statistics from January 2021 onwards.
+Figure 7a provides statistics to the end of December 2020 and Figure 7b provides statistics from January 2021 onwards.

 Technical note: These numbers are based on views via each blog post’s unique URL, which (as discussed in the technical note for Figure 3) underestimates the total number of views.
-The views do not take into account the actual date of publication and are tallied across the month in which the blog posts were published plus the two subsequent months.
+The scales used on the vertical axes in Figures 7a and 7b are different.
+In addition, the views do not take into account the actual date of publication and are tallied across all blog posts published in a particular month (plus the two subsequent months).
 The error introduced is likely to be small as most views occur in the week following publication.
-The mean (rather than the median) is used and the same trend is observed with the median.

 Monthly median of lifetime blog post views

-Figure 8a provides statistics to end December 2020 and Figure 8b provides statistics from January 2021 onwards.
+Figure 8a provides statistics to the end of December 2020 and Figure 8b provides statistics from January 2021 onwards.

 Technical note: These numbers are based on views via each blog post’s unique URL, which (as discussed in the technical note for Figure 3) underestimates the total number of views.
-The median (rather than the mean) is used to reduce the influence of the outliers shown Figure 3.
+The scales used on the vertical axes in Figures 8a and 8b are different.
+The median (rather than the mean) is used to reduce the influence of the outliers (ie those blog posts with very large numbers of views) shown on the right-hand side of Figure 3.

 Number of comments

-Figure 9a provides statistics to end December 2020 and Figure 9b provides statistics from January 2021 onwards.
+Figure 9a provides statistics to the end of December 2020 and Figure 9b provides statistics from January 2021 onwards.

-Overall technical note: The statistics shown on this page are drawn from those provided by WordPress, and should be seen as indicative only, given the limitations inherent in such data collections.
+Overall technical note: Apart from the author statistics in Figure 1, the statistics shown on this page are based on analyses of data about views, visitors and comments provided by WordPress and should be seen as indicative only, given the limitations inherent in such data collections.